hashicorp/terraform-getting-started-gcp-cloud-shell/tutorial/cloudshell_tutorial.md

 `*.auto.tfvars` present in the current directory to populate variables.
 You can also specify a file to load with the `-var-file` commandline argument.

-These files are the same syntax as Terraform configuration files.
+These files use a similar syntax as Terraform configuration files for variable values.

 For security reasons, we recommend never saving usernames, passwords, and secret keys to version control.
 Your terraform configuration will probably need these